Find out more

 The principles rest on three pillars, stating that:

 The ILO is the international organization responsible for drawing up and overseeing international labour standards.
-It is the only 'tripartite' United Nations agency that brings together representatives of governments, employers and workers to jointly shape policies and programmes promoting Decent Work for All global campaign.
+It is the only 'tripartite' United Nations agency that brings together representatives of governments, employers and workers to jointly shape policies and programmes promoting the Decent Work for All global campaign.